gsamokovarov/web-console/README.markdown

 Trial
 -----

-If you just want to try the web-console, without having to go through the trouble of installing it, we provide a [Docker] container that does that for you.
+If you want to try the web-console, without having to go through the trouble of installing it, we provide a [Docker] container that does that for you.

 To try it, install [Docker] first and then paste the following snippet in your shell.